Types of Damages

 The term “damages” refers to the monetary compensation that an injured party collects after reaching a settlement or winning a personal injury lawsuit.
 A judge or jury will award damages to an injured victim who demonstrates financial, physical, and/or emotional losses and expenses related to their injury.
 Colorado attorney J. Todd Tenge will help you obtain the maximum compensation for your personal injury claim.
 He can speak with you about the types of personal injury damages at his Boulder or Fort Collins offices, also serving Denver, and help you determine the amount of compensation you should receive after an injury.
 Please contact our Denver and Boulder personal injury law firm today to schedule a free consultation.

 Compensatory damages are awarded for demonstrable losses and expenses incurred as a result of the accident and your injuries.
 As the defendant is liable to the plaintiff for the direct consequences of his or her wrongful act, compensatory damages reimburse the plaintiff for any losses which are due to the defendant’s conduct.
-There are two types of compensatory damages: economic and non-economic.
+Within the state of Colorado, there are three types of compensatory damages: economic, non-economic, and physical impairment.

 Economic damages are out-of-pocket financial losses incurred due to an accident.
 The most common are medical-related expenses and lost wages.
 These are expenses which are usually tangible for which tangible and quantifiable, including: